justanotherinternetguy/notes-v2/School/IGS/Unit 10 - Climate Change and Human Activity.md

 			- How fluids (air/water) move on rotating sphere
 3. **Role of oceans in global climate**
 	- Oceans can store alot of heat energy
-	- 1000x the amount of hear-per-gram as the atmosphere
+	- 1000x the amount of heat-per-gram as the atmosphere
 	- Water = universal solvent
 		- Dissolve $CO_2$
 	- Ocean holds more carbon than all other sources on Earth